One of the things that confuses people the most when talking about .NET is understanding the different types of .NET that exist.

 .NET Standard

-.NET Standard is not a platform or implementation (like .NET Framework or .NET Core), but an API specification.
+.NET Standard is not a platform or implementation (like .NET Framework or .NET Core), but rather a specification of APIs.
 In other words, .NET Standard defines a set of APIs that any .NET implementation must comply with.

-Its goal is to provide a way to create class libraries that can run on multiple .NET platforms without needing to be rewritten for each one.
+Its goal is to provide a way to create class libraries that can run on multiple .NET platforms without the need to be rewritten for each one.

-Did that go well the first time?
-I can tell you that it didn’t.
+Was that going to go well the first time?
+Well, I can tell you it didn’t.
 Because there are also different versions of .NET Standard.
-Here’s a summary of the compatibility of each one.
+Here is a summary of the compatibility of each.

 Available APIs: 7,949 of 37,118 (21.4%)